msplabresearch/MSP-Podcast_Challenge/README.md

 - `bash run_dominance.sh`: Trains or evaluates the single-task emotional attribute baseline for dominance.
 - `bash run_valence.sh`: Trains or evaluates the single-task emotional attribute baseline for valence.

+### Evaluation and saving results for emotional attributes prediction

+A custom executable sample file for evaluation and results saving has been provided `eval_dim_ser_test3.py`.
+To execute, just download or train the multi-task emotional attributes baseline as a sample.
+Then execute `bash run_dim.sh` (NOTE: if you will not be training the entire model again.
+Please, comment out the training lines in `run_dim.sh` before evaluation).
+The saved results will be saved in the correct `.csv` format and it will be located in a `results` folder created inside your model path location.

 ### Models